FAQs for Wellness and Tobacco Pledge

 The tobacco surcharges will not apply to medical insurance premiums.
 Instead, those funds will be retained by each campus for health and wellness activities.
 Each UA campus will make a decision how to spend those dollars.
 At UAMS, the Get Healthy UAMS Committee will be responsible for determining how the funds will be spent and could include things such as additional smoking cessation programs for employees.
 The Committee will annually report how the funds are spent.

 If depends on how long you’ve carried the UA medical insurance.
-If you were enrolled prior to July, then yes, you must also have a qualified office visit between 11-1-2017 and 11-1-2018.
-If your UA medical coverage started 7-1-2018 or later, then no, you are excused from this step until next year.
+If you were enrolled prior to July 2019, then yes, you must also have a preventive wellness exam between 11-1-2018 and 10-31-2019.
+If your UA medical coverage started 7-1-2019 or later, then no, you are excused from this step until next year.

-However, because this is the first year for the surcharge, you will have the opportunity around June 2019 to update your response.
-During that time, employees who either didn’t take the pledge in November 2018 – or who checked the last box indicating they use tobacco and would not enroll in a smoking cessation program- may amend their tobacco pledge response.
+However, the University plans to offer a mid-year “do over” opportunity around May 2020 to update your response.
+During that time, employees who either didn’t take the pledge in Oct/Nov 2019 – or who checked the last box indicating they use tobacco and would not enroll in a smoking cessation program- may amend their tobacco pledge response and possibly stop the surcharge in July 2020.
 Remember, the only two responses that will prevent the $50 monthly surcharge are (1) I don’t use tobacco, or (2) I currently use tobacco and will participate in a cessation program.
-Employees who check either of these two boxes after 11-30-2018 will continue to pay the tobacco surcharge until July 2019.

 No. Only those who carry the UA medical insurance in their name need to take the tobacco pledge.
 If you do not carry the UA medical insurance and smoke/use tobacco, you will not have the tobacco surcharge deducted from your paycheck.